16 Fantastic Day Trips from Paris by Train

 Château de Fontainebleau - 10 Must See Castles In France

-Château de Fontainbleau is not just another day trip to a castle on the list; this stunning UNESCO World Heritage Site is one of the largest châteaus in France.
+Château de Fontainebleau is a UNESCO World Heritage Site that just happens to be one of the largest châteaus in France.
 Totally worth a day trip from Paris!

 This castle, built in the 12th century in Fontainebleau, has housed many royals (specifically all of them) through the years.
 Each royal who lived in this château added their spin, turning it into the majestic presence found today.